Installer

 - High voltage (HV) meter

-- Virtual meter (in the context of an RCPv or a LEC, for example)
+- Virtual meter (for example, within the framework of a RCPv or a LEC)

 Subscription

-Some grid operators bill a fixed subscription fee, independent of your consumption, covering the administrative costs associated with your connection.
-Its Amount varies depending on your tariff product.
+Some grid operators bill a fixed subscription fee, independent of your consumption, covering administrative costs related to your connection.
+Its amount varies according to your tariff product.

 Taxes